 Kaminari Taiko was founded in 1996 by Jay Mochizuki along with a number of talented musicians from diverse backgrounds and ethnicities.
 The members diligently trained under world acclaimed Taiko Masters such as: Daihachi Oguchi, Seiichi Tanaka, Kenny Endo and Takemasa Ishikura to learn the fundamental skills, philosophy and spirit of this centuries old Japanese tradition.

-Complimentary alcoholic and non-alcoholic beverages will be provided by Saint Arnold's Brewing Company.
-Popfancy will be onsite selling all-natural, seasonally flavored pops.
-In case of inclement weather, check the website and the FB event posting for updates.
+Complimentary alcoholic and non-alcoholic beverages were provided by Saint Arnold's Brewing Company.
+Popfancy was onsite selling all-natural, seasonally flavored pops.

 Thursday, June 21, 2018